flipperdevices/flipperzero-firmware/flipagotchi/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Disclaimer
-<b>This program is meant for educational purposes ONLY.
-I disclaim any and all responsibility for the usage of this program by external parties (not me).</b>
+This program is meant for educational purposes ONLY.
+I disclaim any and all responsibility for the usage of this program by external parties (not me).

 See GitHub repository for more detailed information and setup instructions.